jovialgent/ivx-js/docs/developer/tutorial.set-up-a-404-state.md

 ### Sample Data

-The finished data for this tutorial can be found here: [404-page-sample.json](sample-json/404-page-sample.json)
+The finished data for this tutorial can be found here: [404-page-sample.json]({% include base_path %}/developer/sample-json/404-page-sample.json)

 ### Adding a Page Not Found to an existing experience

 Let's take a simple experience and add a Page Not Found (404) state.

 Here is our sample experience JSON:

 ```
 {
     "defaultState": [{
         "stateId": "valid-state"
     }],
     "states": [{
-        "id": "valid-state",
+        "id": "valid-state-test",
         "name": "Valid State",
         "url": "/a-valid-state",
         "type": "html",